Health & Benefits

 Learn about qualifying for the Supplemental Nutrition Assistance Program or food stamps as an immigrant.

-Explains what a SNAP unit is and how they determine how many benefits you receive.
+Review what a SNAP unit is and how they determine how many benefits you receive.
+Explore frequently asked questions about SNAP units.

 Explains what you can do when you have been overpaid TANF benefits.